-UA Alumnus, President of Airbus Helicopters, Inc. Shares Journey to Success
+UA Alumnus, President of Airbus Defense and Space Shares Journey to Success

 The way Chris Emerson tells it, his life changed dramatically almost the moment he first set foot on campus at The University of Alabama.